CH-Earth/datatool/var/repos/builtin/recipes/eccc-casr/README.md

 ### Coordinate Variables
-The coordinate variables of the `CaSRv3.1` simulations are `lon` and `lat` representing the longitude and latitude points, respectively.
+The coordinate variables of the `CaSRv3.1` simulations are `lon` and `lat` representing the longitude and latitude data, respectively.
 ### Time-stamps
 The time-stamps are included in the original files.

 ## Dataset Variables
-The NetCDF files of the dataset contain 28 variables.
+The NetCDF files of the dataset contain 38 variables.
 You may see a list of variables by using the `ncdump -h`  command on one of the files:
 ```console
 foo@bar:~$ ncdump -h /path/to/dataset/files/casrv3.1/2018010112.nc
 ```

 ## Spatial Extent
-The spatial extent of the `CaSR` v3.1 is on latitutes from `+5.75` to `+64.75` and longitudes from `-179.9925` to `179.9728` covering North America.
+The spatial extent of the `CaSR` v3.1 is on latitutes from `+7.75` to `+84.75` and longitudes from `-179.9925` to `179.9728` covering North America.
 The resolution is 0.09 degrees (~10km).

 ## Temporal Extent